 Dinner at La Pentola

 For dinner, we went to La Pentola.
-It’s also located on Marine Drive and was about a 10-minute walk from the hotel.
-The restaurant is located on the first floor and while it doesn’t have a balcony, it does offer views of the ocean to those sitting by the window.
+It's also located on Marine Drive and was about a 10-minute walk (Hermanus is a small town) from the hotel.
+The restaurant is located on the first floor and while it doesn't have a balcony, it does offer views of the ocean to those sitting by the window.

-The menu offers world kitchen, mixing some typical South African foods like ostrich steak with pastas and fish dishes.
+The menu offers world kitchen, mixing some typical South African foods like ostrich steak with pasta and fish dishes.
 The service here was excellent and we both enjoyed our dinner.

 As we weren't that hungry, we only had a main course so I can't comment on the starters or dessert, though the spoon of sorbet we got with the bill was a lovely treat to end our meal with.